IbrahimZananiri/awesome-algorithms/graph/README.md

 - Social networks
 - Road networks

+## Classic Problems

+- Shortest Path Problem — What’s the shortest path between vertices A and B in a graph?
+- Network Flow — Does the directed path have enough capacity to carry the “flow” it receives at each node along the way?
+- Critical Path Analysis — In a system of interdependent activities, which is the most critical paths in terms of depencency?

 ## Graph Algorithms

 - Breadth-First Search
 - [Dijkstra's Shortest Path Algorithm](dijkstra)
 - Bellman-Ford-Moore Algorithm